 - Engage in active coalition building via monthly meetings attended by people from communities throughout NYC and working groups that carry out our plans.

-PROP’s community and audience is made up of all New Yorkers, but the focus of our work is on the people and communities most directly impacted by abusive NYPD practices.
-Including, but not limited to:
+PROP’s community and audience is made up of all New Yorkers, but the focus of our work is on the marginalized communities most directly impacted by abusive NYPD practices.
+This includes, but is not limited to:

-- Young (and old) black and brown men who are victimized frequently by being harassed, cuffed, confined, criminalized and charged with petty infractions.
+- Black and brown men who are victimized frequently by being harassed, cuffed, confined, criminalized and charged with petty infractions.

 - Homeless individuals and people with mental illness who are often arrested and denied access to services and treatment.

-- Gay and transgender people who are verbally and sexually assaulted by officers.
+- LGBTQIA and gender nonconforming people who are verbally and sexually assaulted by officers.

 - Sex workers who are targets of police abuse and wrongly and/or falsely arrested for prostitution.